 A colonoscopy is a colorectal cancer screening test during which a doctor uses a colonoscope to view the inside of the large intestine.
 The doctor removes any small growths, called polyps, during a process called a polypectomy while performing the colonoscopy.

-“Most polyps are harmless,” says Wilson P. Pais, MD, MBA, FACP, FRCP, gastroenterologist, Saint Francis Medical Partner.
+“Most polyps are harmless,” says Wilson P. Pais, MD, MBA, FACP, FRCP, at Cape Gastroenterology Specialists, Saint Francis Medical Partner.
 “However, there is no way for us to tell whether a polyp eventually will become cancerous, so it is best for us to remove all polyps during a colonoscopy before they can develop into anything life-threatening.”

 “Polyps usually cause no symptoms,” says Pais.
 “That is why screening is so important.
 When we catch polyps in the early stages, we can prevent cancer.”